If you care for someone with a hearing impairment you'll probably find that you have to assist them with practical matters and communication.

 If you think the person you care for needs social care support, either because of their hearing loss or because of combined effect of hearing loss and any additional needs, you can contact Call Derbyshire for an assessment.

-If the person you care for uses BSL, they can make contact with Call Derbyshire from 8am to 6pm using the BSL video interpreting service, SignLive.
-They will need to have a PC or MAC that runs Windows and has a web cam.
-Full requirements are available on the Council website.
+If the person you care for uses BSL, they can make contact with the Council's Call Derbyshire contact centre from 8am to 6pm using the BSL video interpreting service, SignLive.
+They will need to download the Sign Live app on their smart phone or tablet.
+Or it can be accessed from a PC or MAC that runs Windows and has a web cam.
+Full requirements and links to download the app are available on the Council website.

 You can also contact Call Derbyshire on tel: 01629 533190, text: 86555 or email: firstname.lastname@example.org.